FranciscoOnt/checkout-sdk-js/docs/interfaces/checkoutstoreerrorselector.md

 ###  getDeleteInstrumentError

 ▸ **getDeleteInstrumentError**(`instrumentId?`: undefined | string): *[Error](amazonpaywidgeterror.md#error) | undefined*

 Returns an error if unable to delete a payment instrument.

-Returns an error if unable to delete a payment instrument.